real-zit/Wildfire-tracker/README.md

 # Wildfire Tracker

-This project is a Wildfire Tracker app created using React, Google-Map_React, Iconfy, Nasa Api.
+This project is a Wildfire Tracker app created using React, Google-Map_React, Iconify, Nasa Api. it gives all the location of wildfire which is updated from Nasa events api.

 ## Available Scripts